 Practical Tips for Attending a Remote Family Court Hearing from GL Law

 Guidance from the Family Court is that all hearings should now happen remotely by telephone or video conferencing.
-Specialist family law solicitor, Jen Pollock, shares her top practical tips for attending a remote hearing in the Family Court.
+Specialist family law firm GL Law share their top practical tips for attending a remote hearing in the Family Court.

 Consider whether the hearing can realistically go ahead

 You will need to consult with your legal team to consider carefully whether the hearing is able to take place effectively.
 This will not be possible or appropriate in all family cases.
 For example, a lack of technology or the circumstances of the case could make proceeding with the hearing unjust.

 Whether the hearing is taking place by video link or telephone you will need to ensure you can take the call in a quiet room.
 You must not be overheard or interrupted by other members of your household.
 Even if you are not required to address the Judge directly, family hearings often deal with confidential and sensitive issues and the Judge will want to be assured that privacy can be maintained.